Generic selectors

 Prior to that, Mexico City's Estadio Azteca (pictured earlier) welcome a 114,600-strong audience for the 1986 edition, in which Diego Maradona guided Argentina to a 3-2 victory over West Germany.

-The Azteca is a host stadium again for the 2026 World Cup, which created the possibility of it becoming the second stadium in football history to host two men's World Cup finals.
-Rio de Janeiro's Maracana became the first, hosting in 1950 and again in 2014.
+The Azteca is a host stadium again for the 2026 World Cup, though it will not be the backdrop for the final on June 19.
+Speaking of South American stadia, Rio de Janeiro's Maracana hosted the pinnacle event in 1950 and again in 2014.

 The USA has become only the fourth country, after Italy, France, and Brazil, to host two men's World Cup finals.